squidarth/bartleby/README.md

 Bartleby can then be installed with the command
 `npm install bartleby -g`

-To check that the Bartleby installation was successful, try running:

-`bartleby` to start the Bartleby server.
+To check that the Bartleby installation was successful, try running: `bartleby` to start the Bartleby server.
 Navigate to `localhost:3700` to view the site.

 ### Client Libraries

 You also need to install a client library for your language in order to use this.
-These are currently a WIP, but should be out soon.
-If you'd like to immediately add this to your Ruby on Rails app, take a look at [Bartleby-Rails](http://github.com/squidarth/bartleby-rails)

-We currently have libraries written in Python and Ruby, along with some examples.
+Right now, there is only a Python library, http://github.com/squidarth/bartleby-py.

+A Ruby version will be out soon, if you're eager, take a look at [Bartleby-Rails](http://github.com/squidarth/bartleby-rails) for an example Rails app integrated with Bartleby.

 ### Demo